FAQs for apprentices and trainees

 I want to become an apprentice or trainee.
 Can Apprenticeships Info (the department) help me find an employer?

 The short answer is no. Apprenticeships Info operates as an information and referral service and does not have the capacity to match potential apprentices and employers.
 We do, however, offer tips on how to find an employer in the Apprentices section of this website.

 How can I find out about wages and pay levels?

 If you would like to find out what your wage is or when you will progress to your next pay level, you will need to phone Fair Work Ombudsman on 13 13 94.
-The Department of Education and Training does not have authority to advise on wages and entitlements.
+The Department of Education and Training does not have authority to advice on wages and entitlements.

 To assist in getting the correct information, Fair Work provides a checklist of information you need before you call.